Zarthus/new-server-preparekit/README.md

 A method for me to quickly set up my servers.

-Edit the contents of the skel folder (or delete it if you don't want a simple dotfiles setup)

-Next, edit `install.sh`.
+Edit `install.sh`.
 Ensure you go over every configuration option, and run it!

 This script is pretty personalised; and it might not be 100% what you need.
 But for me it does quite a bit of work for me.